-Over the summer I released a new project that uses tar paper, or roofing paper, as a base.
-I had previously seen a coworker work with tar paper painting but had yet to do it myself.
+Over the summer I released a new project that uses tar paper, also called roofing felt and roofing paper, as a base.
+I had previously seen a coworker work with tar paper painting but had yet to do it myslf.
 Once I finally found the inspiration and got started, I was hooked.
 This material is CHEAP and the results are BEAUTIFUL!
 I was blown away.
 The best part is this project can be taught to a wide range of students, upper elementary to high school ages.

 You can purchase this entire lesson ready to drop in here or read details below.